 The Network Monitor Module includes a visualization of the topology of your network displayed on a world map.
 This is very similar to the network visualization feature built into SolarWinds Network Performance Monitor.
 The dashboard of the network manager includes other visualizations including charts, performance graphs, and other graphical interfaces.

 Performance data featured in the monitor includes CPU utilization and which nodes originate and receive the most network traffic.
 Storage space utilization is another focus topic.
 SNMP Trap alerts are integrated into the Kaseya Network Monitor system.

 Network elements that the Network Monitor has specific functions for include mail servers.
 The Monitor keeps tabs on the availability of mail servers and keeps track of their capacity and performance.

 The standard install includes pre-set reports and a list of routines and commands to help automate processes.
-However, the system also integrates a scripting language, called Lua, that enables you to create your own custom automation programs.
+However, the system also integrates a scripting language, called Lua, which enables you to create your own custom automation programs.
 Lua scripts are easy to put together because the Kaseya Network Monitor environment includes an Integrated Development Environment to help you assemble them.

 The patch status of all network devices is instantly available in a specialized panel of the dashboard.
 Installer and update programs can be distributed and implemented on remote network nodes from one central console.

 The broader VSA system has a comprehensive patch management module and also monitors the status of network devices for malware.
 You can integrate cloud storage into your network through Kaseya VSA and manage the network remotely, accessing each node for manual troubleshooting.

 Atera is pitched at a reasonable price.
 However, Spiceworks goes one better: it’s free.
 The dashboard features real-time performance graphs for all the devices on the network, which makes the screen look a little crammed.
 However, if there’s something wrong on the network, you’ll spot it straight away.